United States: securities enforcement and investigations

 Access, however, is not necessarily a two-way street, because criminal prosecutors have investigative tools that are not available to the Commission, the results of which cannot be shared with the Commission staff.
 For example, where the necessary statutory criteria are met, the DOJ has the authority to execute judicially authorised wiretaps on suspects' telephones and other communications devices.
 The results of these wiretaps can be used in a criminal prosecution, but cannot be shared with the SEC.
 See SEC v Rajaratnam, 622 F.3d 159, 174 (2d Cir.
 2010).
 Similarly, any documents or testimony obtained through the use of grand jury subpoenas are subject to the grand jury secrecy requirements of Rule 6(e) of the Federal Rules of Criminal Procedure and cannot be shared with the Commission by federal prosecutors.
 Functionally, however, prosecutors and Commission staff working on parallel investigations will often simply agree at the outset that any relevant documents will be obtained through administrative subpoenas issued by the Commission, rather than through grand jury subpoenas, so that both agencies will have access to the results.

 One tool reserved to criminal law enforcement authorities, the results of which can be shared with the Commission, is the search warrant.
-This tool may soon take on greater importance based on a bill passed by the House of Representatives that would require a judicially issued warrant before investigators could obtain an individual’s emails or other electronic communications from an internet service provider.
-As SEC Chair White observed in a May 2016 op-ed piece in the New York Times, ‘as a civil law enforcement agency, the SEC cannot obtain warrants: That authority rests with criminal law enforcement authorities.’
-See ‘Privacy Rules Shouldn’t Handcuff the S.E.C.’, at www.nytimes.com/2016/05/13/opinion/privacy-rules-shouldnt-handcuff-the-sec.html.
+This tool may soon take on greater importance based on pending litigation that would require a judicially issued warrant before investigators could obtain an individual's emails or other electronic communications from an internet service provider.
+The bill was passed by the House of Representatives in 2016, but was not acted on by the Senate before the 114th Congress ended.
+It was passed again by the House of Representatives in February 2017 and again awaits Senate consideration.
+As then-SEC Chair White observed in a May 2016 op-ed piece in the New York Times, ‘as a civil law enforcement agency, the SEC cannot obtain warrants: That authority rests with criminal law enforcement authorities.'
+See ‘Privacy Rules Shouldn't Handcuff the S.E.C.', at www.nytimes.com/2016/05/13/opinion/privacy-rules-shouldnt-handcuff-the-sec.html.
 Absent an amendment requested by Chair White to give the SEC warrant-like powers to obtain electronic communications, the Commission could obtain such communications only where criminal law enforcement authorities supplied them to the Commission in the context of a parallel investigation.

 ‘Parallel' versus ‘joint' investigations